qmskilling/CSCS530-Skilling/Model Proposal.md

 1. Neurons calculate their input
 2. Neurons integrate their input and potentially activate
 3. Connection strengths are adjusted (if they exist)
-4. Neurons survey for synapse creation <b> if they did not fire </b>
+4. Neurons survey for synapse creation _if they did not fire_

 &nbsp;